Award Winning Author

 Midwest Book Review

-at www.midwestbookreview.com/cbw/nov_22htm#Picturebook
+www.midwestbookreview.com/cbw/nov_22htm#Picturebook

 https://www.amazon.com/Sophias-Gift-Karen-B-Kurtz/dp/1945190973